 Although he is already proving himself as one of the best young players in Denmark, until now he has not really thought much about the future when leaving school.
 Currently he is happy playing golf for fun with his friends, although he says, “It gets very competitive on the course.”
 Over the last year, Rasmus has been competitive as he has taken his first steps on the European Disabled Golf Association’s Tour.
 As a 2017 rookie, Rasmus quickly learned that the level of play is high, but he is up to the task and has made real progress.
 He took part in the EDGA demo team at the Portugal Masters in Vilamoura where he found the opportunity to stand shoulder to shoulder with the stars of the European Tour very inspiring.
 Rasmus likes the EDGA tournaments as he says, “Many players are almost the same as me, and it is nice to talk and get to know them.”

 With the goal of standing on the podium in the next European Individual Championship in two years time, Rasmus has been working not only on his golf technique but also his physical conditioning especially in the winter, when he hits the gym six times per week.
 In the season unsurprisingly this intensity reduces as his practice load increases.

 Watch the EDGA demonstration team of six players teamed up with European Tour golfers to play the EDGA Greensomes Challenge in front of the crowds and television cameras at the 2017 Portugal Masters.
-The EDGA team comprising of Mike Gays, Juan Postigo Arce, Monique Kalkman, Pedro Sottomayor, Aurélien Lacour and Rasmus Lot all played exeptionally well with Monique tapping in the winning put.
+The EDGA team comprising of Mike Gays, Juan Postigo Arce, Monique Kalkman, Pedro Sottomayor, Aurélien Lacour and Rasmus Lot all played exceptionally well with Monique tapping in the winning putt.